So, who made my car? A comprehensive guide to today’s car conglomerates

-In reference to the Model T, Henry Ford once famously said, “Any customer can have a car painted any color that he wants so long as it is black.”
+In reference to the Model T, Henry Ford once famously said, “a customer can have a car painted any color that he wants so long as it is black.”
 With the burgeoning automotive industry cornered, this streamlined approach may have worked for a while.
-However, as the industry grew, so too did the individual niche demand, spawning an array of makes, models, and luxury packages to fill virtually any market nuance.
+However, as the industry grew, so did the individual niche demand, which spawned an array of makes, models, and luxury packages to fill virtually any market nuance.

-More: Student project helps self-driving cars learn by wrecking them in your web browser

-Once the Great Recession took hold, the auto industry saw a major overhaul in both structure and scope.
-After the infamous auto bailout several brands traded hands.
-What was once quite straightforward is now slightly more convoluted.
-We’ve compiled a comprehensive guide to help make sense of it all.
-For convenience and general sanity’s sake, we’ve curated this list alphabetically for your perusing pleasure.
+Once the Great Recession took hold in 2008, the auto industry saw a major overhaul in both structure and scope.
+After the infamous auto bailout, several brands traded hands.
+What was once quite straightforward is now slightly more convoluted, so we’ve compiled a comprehensive guide to help make sense of it all.
+We’ve curated this list alphabetically for convenience and general sanity’s sake.

 BMW

-BMW (Bayerische Motoren Werke) was founded in 1916 as an aircraft engine company that expanded production to motorcycles and eventually cars.
-Today BMW also owns Mini and Rolls-Royce.
+BMW (Bayerische Motoren Werke) was founded in 1916 as an aircraft engine company, and expanded production to motorcycles and eventually cars.
+Today, BMW also owns Mini and Rolls-Royce.
+It sells the electric i3 city and the plug-in hybrid i8 sports car under a sub-brand named BMW i.

 Daimler AG

 The original Daimler-Benz was founded in Germany in 1926.
 The corporation in its current iteration — known as Daimler AG — was founded in 1998.
-Daimler owns Mercedes-Benz, Mercedes-AMG, Smart, and several heavy truck companies including Freightliner and Western Star.
-Daimler used to own the Maybach brand as well, but the high-end luxury automaker was axed in 2012.
-Fear not though, because in 2016, the Maybach name was revived within Mercedes-Benz with the incredibly opulent Mercedes-Maybach S600.
-Most recently, the company debuted the Mercedes-Maybach G650 Landaulet.
+Daimler owns Mercedes-Benz, Mercedes-AMG, Mercedes-Maybach, Smart, and several heavy truck companies including Freightliner and Western Star.
+It’s about to launch a sub-brand named Mercedes-EQ that will focus on electric, hybrid, and plug-in hybrid cars.

 Fiat

-Here’s a little known fact — “Fiat” is an acronym.
-Fiat or Fabbrica Italiana Automobili Torino was founded in 1899.
+Here’s a little known fact: The name Fiat is an acronym.
+Fabbrica Italiana Automobili Torino was founded in 1899, meaning it’s one of the oldest automakers in the world.
 Originally, Fiat mainly produced railroad engines, tractors, and airplane engines.
+By the 1950s, it offered a full lineup of cars ranging from tiny economy models to sporty convertibles.
+Fiat acquired Chrysler after the brand filed for Chapter 11 bankruptcy in 2009.

-After Chrysler filed for Chapter 11 in 2009, Fiat eventually acquired the company.
-A Fiat subsidiary, FCA Italy, controls Abarth, Alfa Romeo, Fiat, Fiat Professional, and Lancia.
-Another Fiat subsidiary, FCA US, controls Alfa Romeo, Lancia, Maserati, and all the Chrysler brands, including Dodge, Jeep, Ram, and SRT.
+Today, Fiat-Chrysler Automobiles (FCA) controls Abarth, Alfa Romeo, Fiat, Fiat Professional, Lancia, Maserati, and all of the Chrysler’s brands including Dodge, Jeep, and Ram.
+That’s right, the Hellcat and the 500 live under the same roof.

 Ford

 Ford is the company that famously revolutionized the use of assembly lines for cars.
 The Model T is widely considered the first massively available automobile.
 At one point in time, Ford owned or had major stakes in Volvo, Jaguar, Land Rover, Mazda, Mercury, and Aston Martin.
-Today, Ford owns Lincoln and retains a minor stake in Aston Martin.

-GM owns Buick, Cadillac, Chevrolet, and GMC.
-GM also owns large percentages of Opel, Vauxhall, and the Holden brand.
+All of these brands were either sold or shut down, and today the Blue Oval’s only brand is Lincoln.

+General Motors downsized considerably after filing for bankruptcy in 2009.
+It pared down its portfolio to Buick, Cadillac, Chevrolet, GMC, and Holden, a brand distributed only in Australia.
 While GM may be mostly known for its staple models, the company was also responsible for creating the mobility systems on the lunar rovers used on the Apollo 15, 16, and 17 missions.

 Honda